 Top 7 Mistakes When Selling a Property

-1 – Call on Your Inner Cinderella
+1 – Your Inner Cinderella

-2 – Turn on the Spotlight
+2 – Own the Spotlight

 3 – The Price is Right

-6 – Remember Your Manners
+6 – Mind Your Manners

-If you receive a completely unsuitable offer early on, respond politely and explain why you have set the price at that level instead of completely ignoring or dismissing the offer.
-Use recent sales history or evidence of expensive renovations that have added value to your home.
+Similarly, if you receive an unsuitable offer, respond politely and explain why you have set the price as is rather than completely dismissing the offer.
+Use tangible facts, such as recent sales history or evidence of expensive renovations that have added value to your home.
 The buyer may come back with a better offer after considering your thoughtful response.

 7 – Keep Your Ducks in a Row